 Upholding Our Mission

-The Hamilton County Soil and Water Conservation District team is committed to getting conservation on the ground to all corners of the county.
-Frequent training and certifications enhance staff expertise, reliable customer service, innovative technology, and diverse programs and services that support landowners, municipalities, and natural resources.
-Core programs include watershed monitoring, sediment and erosion control, invasive species, and conservation education.
+The Hamilton County Soil and Water Conservation District has been working to manage and promote the wise use of natural resources in Hamilton County since 1965.
+Our team is committed to getting conservation on the ground in all corners of the county.
+Frequent training, certifications, and professional development enhance staff expertise.
+Diversified programs and services support landowners, municipalities, schools, and natural resources.
+Core programs include watershed monitoring, sediment and erosion control, invasive species management, and conservation education.

 History